Why We Don’t Use the Word Testimonial Anymore

 Client Sharing Their Experience.

 A great example of this is Brennan Agranoff, who didn’t just say, “Dennis’s strategies helped me.”
-Instead, he shared how he started his sock business at 14 in his garage, used Facebook Ads, scaled it to hire 150 virtual assistants, and built a multi-million-dollar business.
+Instead, he shared how he started his sock business at 14 in his garage, used Facebook Ads, scaled it, hired 150 virtual assistants, and grew it into a multi-million-dollar business.
 His story highlights the journey, the tools, and the lessons learned, which attracts trust and attention far more than a simple testimonial ever could.

 Brennan Agranoff Shares His Story.